 - "Excellent customer service skills and strong work ethic"

 - "Willingness to grow and continue education to maintain knowledge of the current trends"

 - "Flexibility regarding work hours; ability to work nights, weekends, and some holidays"

 Is This Occupation a Good Fit for You?

-Employment and Training Administration, US Department of Labor, O*NET Online (visited September 12, 2017).
+Sources: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook; Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited January 21, 2018).